 - Program Length: 7 years

 Knowing whether a BS/MD program is right for you is a tricky question to answer.
-While there are some benefits to enrolling in one of these programs, there are also factors that are important to consider.
-Take a look at some DO and MD opinions (from our consultants) below, and weigh some of the pros and cons associated with BS/MD programs:
+While there are benefits to enrolling in one of these programs, there are also important drawbacks to consider.
+Below are the key advantages and disadvantages associated with BS/MD programs, and some DO and MD weighting opinions (from our consultants).

 - Guaranteed Spot